Talkamatic/dialogue-domain-descriptions/docs/tutorial.md

 Finished building generated grammar for DDD 'basic_action'.
 ```

-As can be seen, we need to add a grammar entry for the device action `Call`.
+As can be seen, we need to add a grammar entry for the service action `Call`.
 This is required because we said so in the plan.
-Remember `postconfirm="true"` in the `dev_perform` entry of the plan?
+Remember `postconfirm="true"` in the `invoke_service_action` entry of the plan?

 Let's add a `report` grammar entry in `basic_action/grammar/grammar_eng.xml`.
 We can reference the `selected_contact` predicate since its part of the `findout` entries of the plan.